JasonP02/JasonP02.github.io/_projects/misc-designs.md

 ---

 ## Overview
-A collection of various design projects completed during my academic career, showcasing different aspects of mechanical design and engineering principles.
+A collection of various design projects completed during my academic career.
+These are all small projects that I estimate I could complete within a couple of hours.
+I figured why not throw them on here.

 ## Projects

 ### Dresser Design
-Custom furniture design project focusing on practical storage solutions and aesthetic appeal.
-The project emphasized material selection, joint design, and manufacturing considerations.
+A dresser in my house.
+It is dimensionally accurate except for the fillets.

 ### Bridge Analysis
-Structural analysis and design optimization project.
-Focused on load distribution, material efficiency, and structural integrity calculations.
+From Sophmore year in college.
+This was for my Statics class, and I would make something a lot nicer now!

 ### Phone Holder
-Custom-designed phone mounting solution.
-The project involved ergonomic considerations, material selection, and practical usability testing.
+We had to design and fabricate a phone holder.
+Useful introduction to 'thinking about manufacturability' for parts you make!

 <div class="image-gallery">
   <img src="{{ '/assets/images/dresser.png' | relative_url }}" alt="Dresser Design">